Naar de Nederlandstalige versie

 The "RustIEC 201: Embedded programming" workshop aims to provide you with an insight into the world of embedded Rust.
 The contents of the workshop are hosted on our website https://201.rustiec.be/.

-This course was thought on March 25, 2023.
+This course was thought on March 25, 2024 and on November 26, 2024.

 RustIEC 202: C2Rust